MicrosoftDocs/PowerShell-Docs/developer/hosting/host01-sample.md

 caps.latest.revision: 14
 ---
 # Host01 Sample

 This sample shows how to implement a host application that uses a custom host.
 In this sample a runspace is created that uses the custom host, and then the [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) API is used to run a script that calls "exit."
 The host application then looks at the output of the script and prints out the results.

  This sample uses the default UI features provided by Windows PowerShell.
 For more information about implementing the UI features of a custom host, see [Host02 Sample](./host02-sample.md).

 ## Requirements

  This sample requires Windows PowerShell 2.0.

 ## Demonstrates
- This sample demonstrates the following.

 - Creating a custom host class that derives from the [System.Management.Automation.Host.Pshost](/dotnet/api/System.Management.Automation.Host.PSHost) class.

 - Creating a runspace that uses the custom host class.

 - Creating a [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object that runs a script that calls exit.

 - Verifying that the correct exit code was used in the exit process.

 ## Example

  The following code shows an implementation of a host application that uses a simple custom host interface.

 ```csharp